alexander-nolan/ase-bootcamp/CourseFiles/Week7/Key-Vault/Part1.md

 #### Create a Key Vault

 ##### **Create a Resource Group**
+# NEED TO GENERATE UNIQUE NAME FOR EACH RESOURCE GROUP IF EVERY STUDENT USING SAME TENANT
 - Create a resource group to hold your Key Vault:
   ```bash
   az group create --name myResourceGroup --location eastus